Ibuprofen is a painkiller, which is available over-the-counter, without a prescription.

-Ibuprofen is made by many different pharmaceutical manufacturers, and is sold under many different brand names.
-Ibuprofen products come in a wide range of forms, including tablets or caplets, gels, sprays, and liquids.
+Ibuprofen is made by many different companies, under many different brand names and in a wide range of forms, including:

 In some products, ibuprofen is combined with other ingredients.
-For example, it is sometimes combined with a decongestant (a type of medicine that provides short-term relief for a blocked nose) and sold as a cold and flu remedy.
+For example, it is sometimes combined with a decongestant (a medicine for a blocked nose) and sold as a cold and flu remedy – for example, Sudafed.

 How it works